tablelandnetwork/docs/docs/smart-contracts/controller/setting-controllers.md

 ## Setting the controller

-The owner of a contract needs to call the Tableland registry’s `setController` method to register a _deployed_ policy on-chain.
+The owner of a contract needs to call the Tableland registry’s `setController` method to register a _deployed_ policy onchain.

 ```solidity
 function setController(